Foil Pack Italian Chicken and Veggies is a no-mess dinner that’s quick to prep. It’s perfect for busy nights or campfire cooking!

-I switched up the veggies a bit, but all those bold Italian flavors are still here.
+I switched up the veggies a bit, but all those delicious Italian flavors are still here.
 Plus, this dish is just as budget-friendly and easy!
-Minimal prep, hearty ingredients, and virtually no clean-up—this dinner is a total win!
+Minimal prep, hearty ingredients, and basically no clean-up.
+This dinner is a total win!

-• Chicken Breasts: Use 16 oz total (about 2 large breasts).
-Slice each one in half lengthwise to make two thinner pieces, then pound to an even thickness.
-This ensures your foil pack Italian chicken cooks evenly.
+• Chicken Breasts: Slice each in half lengthwise, then pound to an even thickness.

-• Carrots: Slice into thin sticks (1-2 inches long, about 1/8-inch thick) so they soften evenly.
+• Carrots: Cut into thin sticks (1-1/2 inches long, about 1/8 inch thick) so they soften properly.

 • Green Pepper: Slice into thin strips.